 Personally, I recommend people to take entrance 1, as it is located directly at the country road, parking is very close and the bus stops are within sight of the entrance, so it doesn’t get any easier; the downside of entrance 1 is that it is the most used entrance so in the summer months there can be a bit of waiting time.

-The entrance prices are usually changed every year (thus increased), the price list for 2017 looked like this:
+The entrance prices are usually changed every year (thus increased), the price list (In HRK) for 2018 looked like this:

 |Kn – HRK||1 Jan – 31 Mar and 1 Nov – 31 Dec||1 Apr – 30 Jun and 1 Sep – 31 Oct||1 Jul – 31 Aug|